-We spent the first two months of our get-out-debt journey not only cutting our spending, but religiously tracking every penny (technically agurah, as we were living in Israel at the time) we spent.
+We spent the first two months of our get-out-debt journey not only cutting our spending, but religiously tracking every penny we spent.

-This tracking illuminated a major problem: We had been over-spending by about 2000 NIS per month.
+This tracking illuminated a major problem: We had been over-spending by about $500 per month.
 No wonder we were in debt!

 Tracking our spending forced the issue of accountability.
 We could no longer blithely burry our heads in the sand.